euroargodev/argopy/docs/paper.md

 # Acknowledgements

+We acknowledge support from the [Euro-Argo ERIC community](https://www.euro-argo.eu/) during the genesis of this project.
-This software project was created with support from the EARISE project, a European Union’s Horizon 2020 research and innovation programme under grant agreement no 824131.
+This software was created with support from the EARISE project, a European Union’s Horizon 2020 research and innovation programme under grant agreement no 824131.
 Call INFRADEV-03-2018-2019: Individual support to ESFRI and other world-class research infrastructures.